jadebustos/edge-dl/movidius/dev/tensorflow2openvino.md

-# Converting a Tensorflow 2.x model to OpenVINO
+# Converting a Tensorflow 2.x model to OpenVINO IR format

 Tensorflow models needs to be converted to IR format to be used by the Intel® Neural Compute Stick 2 (Intel® NCS2).